 BD earns certificate under Annex IX Chapter I & III

-BSI announced on 18 December 2020 that it has certified its first group of products to the In Vitro Diagnostic Devices Regulation (IVDR) EU 2017/746 via its Netherlands Notified Body (2797).
+BSI today announces that it has certified its first group of products to the In Vitro Diagnostic Devices Regulation (IVDR) EU 2017/746 via its Netherlands Notified Body (2797).

 The Annex IX Chapter I & III certificate covers two Class C Generic device groups for Monoclonal Antibodies/Flow Cytometry.
 Prior to the new, more stringent, legislation coming into force, these were classified as self-declared devices and did not need to be reviewed by a notified body under the IVD Directive.